Trafalgar Wharf, Portsmouth: Site

 The 22 acre Trafalgar Wharf site is located in the upper reaches of Portsmouth Harbour, opposite Port Solent.
 The company intends to remain true to its industrial roots, combining light marine trade with heavier industries.
 The site offers a wide range of space for marine businesses in buildings ranging from the massive 400 ft main shed, probably the largest building of its kind on the south coast, to smaller individual business units including office space, housing many companies, overlooking Port Solent Marina.

-Premier Trafalgar Wharf an indoor dry stack boat storage is available in Portsmouth Harbour for motorboats, sportfishers and RIBs between 4 metres and 13 metres.
-Owned and operated by Premier Marinas' the companies friendly, highly trained dry stack team is capable of lifting two boats every 10 minutes using one of the three 42 tonne forklifts, all of which include telescopic cameras to provide advanced visibility, allowing the team to lift boats up 65 foot and down 25 foot.
-Easier than launch and recovery from a trailer.
+Premier Trafalgar Wharf, an indoor dry stack boat storage is available in Portsmouth Harbour for motorboats, sportfishers and RIBs between 4 metres and 13 metres.
+Owned and operated by Premier Marinas' the companies dry stack team is capable of lifting two boats every 10 minutes using one of the three 42 tonne forklifts, which include telescopic cameras to provide advanced visibility, allowing the team to lift boats up 65 foot and down 25 foot.
 Trafalgar Wharf can accommodate up to 380 boats, making it the UK's largest indoor dry stack facility.